ryanmhoffman/website-sources/content/faq.md

 ## 2. CAN YOU MAKE AN APP FOR ME?

 Yes!
-I am currently focused on building Android apps, but if you have an idea and it needs to run both I can build a version for iPhone as well.
-If you need an app for your business or you have a great idea for a new app but you don't have the experience to build it, lets partner!
+I can create apps that look beautiful and run amazingly on both android and iOS.
+If you need an app for your business or you have a great idea for a new app but you don't have the experience to build it, [lets partner](/contact/)!

 ## 3. WILL YOU SHARE MY IDEA WITH ANYONE?

 Absolutely not.
 If you come to me with an idea for an app or website idea I will never share it with anyone.
 I respect your ideas as your property, and even if we don't end up working together on that idea I will never share it with anyone.
+To that end I am always willing to sign a non-disclosure agreement for additional protection of your ideas.

 ## 4. WHAT ARE YOUR RATES?